scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+15. 2023
+@2325 Added media query for imageView, for smaller phones.
+	  Header should also change to alternate logo while viewer is up

+	  need to do:
+	  - tablet styling, hori & vert
+	  - Desktop Styling

+#03.
 13. 2023
 @2255 Initial styling done for infoWrapper components
 	  - need to do desktop styling and vertical styling